mk-fg/tinydns-dynamic-dns-updater/README.md

 only needs commandline parameters for server and path to the client key.

-This approach differs from solutions for same task I've seen in that it doesn't involve php, http server, passwords (usually passed in plaintext over net), tls or similar stuff, but requires running simple python scripts on both client and server instead.
+This approach differs from solutions for same task I've seen in that it doesn't involve php, http server, passwords (usually passed in plaintext over net), tls, querying random net hosts for your IP or similar stuff, but requires running simple python scripts on both client and server instead.